jrossi227/wf-docs/pages/doc/50_releasenotes.md

 When you install Telegraf on an EC2 instance, the Wavefront Proxy supports tagging metrics with EC2 tags, AWS region, the VPC ID, and Image ID of the instance.

-For more information on Telegraf, see <a href="http://www.wavefront.com/collectd-vs-telegraf-comparing-metric-collection-agents/" class="jive-link-external-small">Collectd vs. Telegraf: Comparing Metric Collection Agents</a>.
+For more information on Telegraf, see <a href="http://www.wavefront.com/collectd-vs-telegraf-comparing-metric-collection-agents/">Collectd vs. Telegraf: Comparing Metric Collection Agents</a>.

 ## New Integrations